Title: Girls Made of Snow and Glass

 Girls Made of Snow and Glass is a beautiful tale of women making their own legacy, reshaping their stories and triumphing in a world where people doesn’t want nor expect them to be powerful.
 It is a reimagining of Snow White and is pitched as a “feminist YA retelling of Snow White perfect for fans of Frozen and The Bloody Chamber”.

 One thing among many that is worth applauding for in this book is its intricate characters.
 Each characters were not so easy to figure.
 They possess this complexity real persons also have.
 I was so moved by them.
-I loved them, I connected to them and I felt them.
+I loved them, and I connected to them.
 They were all unique.
 And all of them had an on point development and played their roles perfectly.

 Mina’s heart is made of Glass.
 Lynet is made out of snow.
-Mina was always told by her father that she was nothing.
-That she owes her life to him but not in a way that we ordinary people owes our lives to our parents.
+Mina has always been told by her father that she was nothing.
 She was told that because of that heart made of glass inside her chest, no one will truly love her.
 And she is not capable of loving – not even her own self.
 While Lynet was always treated by people like she’s her mother.
 That she is not the Princess Lynet who loves climbing trees and doing things that are dangerous but her mother, the dead Queen, who is soft and delicate.
 Her father, the King, always treat her delicately and expect her to follow her late mother’s stead.
 Mina struggle to feel.
 Lynet struggle to find who she really is.

 Mina, she is such a complex and amazing one.
 And I do love her a lot.
 She’s a broken one yet she showed the most strength above them all.
 She’s the one who suffered from being mistreated by her own father and growing from a dysfunctional family.
 But I cared, I loved and I rooted for her.
 Mina, just like the stepmother of Snow White we are accustomed to also shows an “evil queen” side – which should make the readers hate her immediately.
-But because the first have of the book was spent showing us the past of Mina and Lynette, we did know where Mina is coming from.
+But because the first half of the book was spent showing us the past of Mina and Lynette, we did know where Mina is coming from.
 And that did a lot on changing the tables and making us love the supposedly-evil-queen-stepmother instead.
 It totally prevented me from despising her.
 I wanted to hug her instead.
-There are so many times I badly wanted to go literally inside the book and hug her tight and tell her that she is capable of loving that she is loved.
-That what she’s been looking for all these years was already there right by her side, all she have to do is to really look to see it.
+There are so many times I badly wanted to go literally inside the book and hug her tight and tell her that she is capable of loving and that she is loved.

 I also loved Lynet.
 Her character is such an intricate one.
 Lynet showed the most compassion among them all.
-She was afraid to become like her mother because that’s what everyone’s expecting of her without them knowing that she is far away from her.
+She was afraid to become like her mother because that’s what everyone’s expecting of her.
 I love the journey she had of self-discovery.
 And I admire Lynet’s compassion and idealism.
 She’s the type who doesn’t give up just as easily.
 And she is so easy to connect with.
-I couldn’t see any character that will suit for being a princess as much as she did.
-She’s not your ordinary princess.
+And she’s not your ordinary princess.

 And another thing that I really loved was that, it wasn’t Mina (the stepmother) who is the villain here but another one that might surprise you.